PegasusScourge/DarkSun/ROADMAP.md

 # DarkSun Roadmap

 ### Version 0.2.0
- - [ ] Rename lua 'Scene' object to LuaScene (and similar for all other Lua objects) to improve ability to document
  - [ ] Expose Map to LuaScene
  - [x] Add documentation
  - [ ] Add map specification of a sun position / colour